-i don’t actually know how i’ll be able to commit to just one collection of bathroom furniture when i’m finally able to deck out my fantasy space – there are so many gorgeous ranges out there!
+I don’t actually know how I’d be able to commit to just one collection of bathroom furniture when I’m finally able to deck out my fantasy space – there are so many gorgeous ranges out there!

-the styling of the aveo collection (above) by villeroy & boch immediately caught my eye for the sun-drenched slatted wood detailing of its setting, but i also love the curved egg-like shape of the freestanding bath and matching basin. there’s something so pleasingly aesthetic about its ergonomic design, elongated at one end to provide a natural resting point whilst reclining in the tub. can’t you just see yourself whiling away the hours in a frothy bath-time bliss there?
+The styling of the Aveo collection (above) by Villeroy & Boch immediately caught my eye for the sun-drenched slatted wood detailing of its setting, but I also love the curved egg-like shape of the freestanding bath and matching basin.
+There’s something so pleasingly aesthetic about its ergonomic design, elongated at one end to provide a natural resting point whilst reclining in the tub.
+Can’t you just see yourself whiling away the hours in a frothy bath-time bliss there?

-the stand collection by norm architects for ex.t is inspired by the lightweight and elegant cast iron details, typical of 1920s and 1930s interiors, that stylistically characterised the victorian era and the subsequent art nouveau and art deco decades. i love the sleek black framework on the bath and sink units, and can totally see that wall cabinet hung in my bathroom, laden with toiletries and hanging foliage..
+The Stand collection by Norm Architects for Ex.t is inspired by the lightweight and elegant cast iron details, typical of 1920s and 1930s interiors, that stylistically characterised the Victorian era and the subsequent art nouveau and art deco decades.
+I love the sleek black framework on the bath and sink units, and can totally see that wall cabinet hung in my bathroom, laden with toiletries and hanging foliage..

-the refined organic shapes of the prime collection by norm architects for inbani draw inspiration from antique metal bathtubs with a typical rolled edge, and bring the design right up to date with a stylish modernist feel. the soft outer shape is inspired by the way in which the pressure of water shapes an elastic material, such as a filled water balloon, and is just so pleasing to look at, don’t you agree? again, i can imagine this bulbous vessel being wonderful to recline back and truly relaaaaax in..
+The refined organic shapes of the Prime collection by Norm Architects for Inbani draw inspiration from antique metal bathtubs with a typical rolled edge, and bring the design right up to date with a stylish modernist feel.
+The soft outer shape is inspired by the way in which the pressure of water shapes an elastic material, such as a filled water balloon, and is just so pleasing to look at, don’t you agree?
+Again, I can imagine this bulbous vessel being wonderful to recline back and truly relaaaaax in..

-bath-time aside, i’m a gal who hankers after a hard-hitting rainfall shower to blow away the cobwebs and blast some life into my early morning wake-up. an overhead ceiling shower from grohe would be the perfect option for a spa-like wetroom set-up in my dream bathroom, with a floor gully underfoot to drain the water effortlessly and quickly away. there’s something that simply screams ‘spa holiday’ to me when i think about a seamless bathroom to shower-room area, rather than having to step into the tub to get under a water-stream from a trickling overhead shower. ah, one day!
+Bath-time aside, I’m a gal who hankers after a hard-hitting rainfall shower to blow away the cobwebs and blast some life into my early morning wake-up.
+An overhead ceiling shower from Grohe would be the perfect option for a spa-like wetroom set-up in my dream bathroom, with a floor gully underfoot to drain the water effortlessly and quickly away.
+There’s something that simply screams ‘spa holiday’ to me when I think about a seamless bathroom to shower-room area, rather than having to step into the tub to get under a water-stream from a trickling overhead shower.
+Ah, one day!